microsoft/pxt/docs/blog.md

 January 18th, 2019 by Microsoft MakeCode Team

-The MakeCode team is excited to announce a completely new retro gaming experience, spanning the worlds of the web browser and the micrcontroller!
+The MakeCode team is excited to announce a completely new retro gaming experience, spanning the worlds of the web browser and the microcontroller!
 **[Continue reading this blog post](/blog/arcade/01-18-2019)**

 ## [Cartoon Network Projects for the Adafruit Circuit Playground Express!](/blog/adafruit-circuit-playground-express/cn-projects)